gofs

 Remote Push Server

-Start a Remote Disk Server as a remote file source, then enable the remote push server with the push_server
+Start a Remote Disk Server as a remote file source, then enable the remote push server with the push_server flag.

-Pay attention to that remote push server users must have read and write permission at least, for example, -users="gofs|password|rw"
+Pay attention to that remote push server users must have read and write permission at least, for example, -users="gofs|password|rw".

 # Start a remote disk server and enable the remote push server